Company Logo - Home Link

 Our post on horse and carriage ride companies compares the different options and the costs.

-In the winter months, Wollman Rink at the southeast corner of the park is open for ice skating.
+In Winter, Wollman Rink at the park's southeast corner is open for ice skating.

-If it looks familiar to you, it's because this rink is seen in a number of films like Serendipity, Night at the Museum, and Home Alone 2.
+If it looks familiar, that's because this rink appears in several films like Serendipity, Night at the Museum, and Home Alone 2.

 Find out about this rink and other places to ice skate in New York City.